tldr-pages/tldr/pages/common/tesseract.md

 > OCR (Optical Character Recognition) engine.

-- Recognize text in an image and save it to `output.txt`.
-The file extension MUST not be mentioned:
+- Recognize text in an image and save it to `output.txt` (the '.txt' extension is added automatically):

 `tesseract {{image.png}} {{output}}`